-Gen Ed Competency: Aesthetic Dimensions An introduction to the language of sculpture in its many facets.
+An introduction to the language of sculpture in its many facets.
 Projects will include modeling in clay, mold making, cement casting, direct carving, and found object composition.
+Personal expression through both representation and abstraction is encouraged.
+Students will need to purchase their own materials and tools.
+Prerequisite: ART121 or permission of the instructor.
+Recommended: ART122.

+ART147, Digital Cinematography (3 Credits)

-Personal expression through both representation and abstraction is operation, camera movement, visual effects, and principles of lighting and color; as well as the roles of the Director of Photography and other camera and lighting crew on a production.
+An introduction to photographic principles as they apply to movies and video.
+This course will use both digital still and video cameras, and cover topics such as composition, depth-of-field, lenses, focal length, exposure, focus, filters, camera angles, camera operation, camera movement, visual effects, and principles of lighting and color; as well as the roles of the Director of Photography and other camera and lighting crew on a production.
 This is a hands-on course with students completing a series of practical exercises and production assignments.
-(Updated Nov.
-2014)

-ART\147, Digital Cinematography (3 Credits)

-An introduction to photographic principles as they apply to movies and video.
-This course will use both digital still and video cameras, and cover topics such as composition, depth-of-field, lenses, focal length, exposure, focus, filters, camera angles, camera

-ART\155, Watercolor I (3 credits/4 contact hours) \$\$ Studio Course Fee
+ART155, Watercolor I (3 credits/4 contact hours)

+\$\$ Supplemental Course Fee

-Gen Ed Competency: Aesthetic Dimensions In this introductory course basic methods and techniques of watercolor and opaque water-media are presented.
+In this introductory course basic methods and techniques of watercolor and opaque water-media are presented.
 Assignments and exercises in acrylic/gouache and watercolor are designed to encourage exploration of the wide range of effects possible with water-media.
 Experimental methods will be demonstrated as well as traditional techniques such as glazing, wet on wet, and layering.
 Students will be introduced to the transparent, translucent, and opaque capabilities of water-media painting.
 Composition, color, design, and art historical reference are emphasized in each of the media.
+Prerequisite: ART121.